tidepool-org/blip/packages/viz/docs/Background.md

 #### As of November, 2016...

-Blip depends on @tidepool/viz for:
+Blip depends on tidepool-viz for:

 - Device Settings (new implementation)
 - Trends (CGM version as new implementation, BGM version a port of more-or-less equivalent functionality from tideline's code)